They all STAND A CHANCE,

 SOCIAL

 Withdrawal is a natural response.
-Hide until it goes away.
-The stigma even makes it uncomfortable around their circle of friends.
-They may withdraw or show antisocial behaviors.
+They want to hide until it goes away.
+The stigma even makes life uncomfortable around their own circle of friends.
+If this behavior is prolonged, it may eventually lead to antisocial behaviors traits.

 ECONOMIC

-An incarcerated parent usually means a loss of income, which probably began with a scramble for bail money or attorney fees, but never ended.
+Parental incarceration means an sudden loss of income, which probably began with a scramble for bail money or attorney fees, but never ended.
 At the breaking point, economic hardship can cause so much stress for those left standing.
-Unfortunately, the family could end up in poverty or even homeless.
+The family could end up living in a crowded, abusive location or homeless.

 DEVELOPMENTAL

-Growing up with an incarcerated parent creates a lifetime of challenges.
+Growing up with a parent in prison creates a lifetime of challenges.
+Breaking the cycle begins with something they can count on.

 “I got to see one of my favorite students turn his thinking around and pursue college.
 And it wasn’t just the money for tuition; Stand a Chance gave him the direction and support that he needed.”